Who is Freddie Downing? - Barking, Dagenham, City of London, Newham, Tower Hamlets - Conservative Party

 Freddie Downing is positioning himself as a proactive and community-focused candidate, eager to bring about significant changes in the City and East constituency.
 With a strong background in finance and a clear critique of current policies, he advocates for a new direction under Conservative leadership to address the challenges faced by his community.

-What are Freddie Downing's Political Values?
+What are Freddie Downing's Conservative Party Values?

 Freddie Downing is a member of the Conservative Party.